GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## Mux Transition Trick for VSYNC

-Mux can be used for VSYNC.
+The mux can be used for VSYNC.

 To display a single frame (oneshot style):
-- Set mux to 63
+1. Set the mux to 63.
-- Wait 150 us
+2. Wait for 150 microseconds.
-- Set mux to 1 (one of my displays has problems with mux 0)
+3. Set the mux to 1.
+(Note: One of my displays has problems with mux 0.)

-## The Mux=1, Move Scanline to Draw Grayscale Images Trick
+## Mux=1, Move Scanline to Draw Grayscale Images Trick

-Mux=1 results in a 2-pixel high image.
+Setting the mux to 1 results in a 2-pixel high image.
+Follow these steps to draw grayscale images:
-Move this image with the "Set Display Offset Register" from the top of the screen to the bottom.
+1. Move this image using the "Set Display Offset Register" from the top of the screen to the bottom.
-For each line, set the sourceline.
+2. For each line, set the sourceline.
-Delay a bit, 9kHz rate of the calls seems fine.
+3. Delay for a bit.
+A 9kHz rate of the calls seems fine.
-Now you can draw the image two times, increment the
+4. Now, you can draw the image two times and increment the source line every other line.
+Change the brightness between the two phases, and you'll achieve a 4-color grayscale mode.

+## Scroll Area as Line Compare Registers

+The scroll area functions as line compare registers and works fine without the scroll commands.

+## Content Scroll Commands for SSD1309

+The content scroll commands of the SSD1309 allow scrolling on the X and Y axes without the display continuously scrolling.
+- The second dummy in content scroll, which "should" be set to 1, acts as a flag for "clear new pixels/rotate image".

+## Normal Scroll Commands

+The normal scroll commands accept a window on the X axis.
+Both dummy parameters, which should be set to 255, represent the start and end points.
+This information is documented in the SSD1309 and SSD1306B datasheets.

+## Larger Range in Charge Pump

+The SSD1306B datasheet documents a larger range in the charge pump.

+## Grayscale Mode

+To achieve grayscale mode, follow this procedure:
+1. Display a single frame with approximately 3 colors.
+2. Disable Remap (0xc0,0xa0) to avoid artifacts.
+3. Set Zoom=1 (register 0xd6).
+4. Display the single frame.
+5. Set the mux to 63.
+6. Wait for 150 microseconds.
+7. Set the mux to 1.
+(Note: One of my displays has problems with mux 0.)